On the coast of Nova Scotia, windchimes are causing a stir

 On the coast of Nova Scotia, wind chimes made of wood or metal are celebrated

 Wind chimes made of wood or metal spin wildly in the Atlantic wind.
-Ever heard of "Whirligigs"?
+Have you ever heard of “Whirligigs”?
 No?
-We didn't have that until we were on our journey along the Lighthouse Trail on the coast of Nova Scotia suddenly discovered on roadside signs.
+We hadn't either, until we were on our journey along the Lighthouse Trail on the coast of Nova Scotia suddenly discovered on roadside signs.
 They announced the "Whirligig Festival" in Shelburne, Nova Scotia.
 This made us curious, and since Shelburne was on our itinerary anyway, we decided to investigate it.
 It turned out to be wind chimes that can be found on almost every garden and veranda on the Nova Scotia Lighthouse Route.

 Wind chimes on the coast of Nova Scotia

-Everywhere in the New Scottish front gardens it swirls, twists and turns.
-Maya the bee beats wildly with her wooden wings in the Atlantic wind.
-There sailing ships pick up speed when the storm catches on their carved canvases.
-And elsewhere, a canoeist paddles through the air full of energy in his green-painted canoe, as if his life depended on it.
+Everywhere in the front gardens of Nova Scotia it whirls, turns and spins.
+Maya the bee flaps her wooden wings like crazy in the Atlantic wind.
+There, sailing ships gain incredible speed when the storm is caught in their carved canvases.
+And elsewhere, a canoeist paddles energetically through the air in his green-painted canoe, as if his life depended on it.

 Here is reviewed and tested on the coast of Nova Scotia